 Switching online brokers: Here’s how to move your investments to a new account

-When should you consider switching brokers?
+When to consider switching brokers

 Switching brokers isn’t a minor decision, especially if you have a large portfolio.
 But there are many reasons why you may want to switch.
 Your existing broker may have any number of issues: